 - 1.1 If a customer cannot pay his / her account with the Municipality then the Municipality may enter into an extended term of payment not exceeding 36 months.
-The customer must: - 1.1.1 Sign an acknowledgement of debt; - 1.1.2 Sign consent to judgement; - 1.1.3 Provide a garnishee order/emolument order/stop order (if he or she is in employment); - 1.1.4 Acknowledge that interest will be charged at the prescribed rate The arrangement (suspended) account will bear no interest; - 1.1.5 Pay the current portion of the account in cash; - 1.1.6 Sign an acknowledgement that, if the arrangements being negotiated are later defaulted on, that no further arrangements will be possible and that disconnection of water and electricity will follow immediately, as will legal proceedings; and - 1.1.7 Acknowledge liability of all costs incurred. - 1.2 Consumer to agree to signing an electronic Acknowledgement of Debt form, which stipulates all of the above and acknowledges the arrangements made.
+The customer must: - 1.1.1 Sign an acknowledgement of debt; - 1.1.2 Sign consent to judgement; - 1.1.3 Provide a garnishee order / emolument order / stop order (if he or she is in employment); - 1.1.4 The arrangement (suspended) account will bear no interest; - 1.1.5 Pay the current portion of the account in cash; - 1.1.6 Sign an acknowledgement that, if the arrangements being negotiated are later defaulted on, that no further arrangements will be possible and that disconnection of water and electricity will follow immediately, as will legal proceedings; and - 1.1.7 Acknowledge liability of all costs incurred. - 1.2 Consumer to agree to signing an electronic Acknowledgement of Debt form, which stipulates all of the above and acknowledges the arrangements made.